mircealungu/mircea/drafts/in-se-it-depends.md

 - Aristotle - the virtuous life is the middle way between extremes;
 - The cynics - they could argue for anything very convincingly; those philosophers that went to Rome and gave a lecture one evening about how the empire was the greatest; and the next evening about how it was the worst

 ## Goal

 Teach the students to disentangle the exaggeration from the actually useful.
 Given them the chance to think for themselves, critically, against the mainstream opinion.

+## Why is SE prone to this kind of hype?

+A game of incentives
+ - complex problems attract easy solution salesman
+ - hoping that by imitating
+ - developers like to tinker
+ - attracting talented developers who want to work on cool stuff
+ - using well-known tech

+Proving things empirically is hard.
+Every case is different.

+## For whom is this?

+This is for the CTO that wants to take the right decision for the long term.
+Not for the curious who wants to learn a new technology.

+However, you will need to be able to investigate, and decide, and convince.

 ## Case Studies